You can now run Windows on iPad and Mac for as little as $20 a month

 Windows 365, the cloud-based desktop solution from Microsoft, has now officially launched.
 First shown off at Microsoft Inspire 2021 last month, the service lets you bring Windows to pretty much any device you want, from Macs and iPads to Androids, all from $20 a month.

-That may change in the future, but for now, the only way to use the cloud-based version of Windows 10 or Windows 11 is if your employer signs up for it.
+That may change in the future, but the only way to use the cloud-based version of Windows 10 or Windows 11 is if your employer signs up for it.

 If you need more power for some users, the plans scale up to a $162 maximum which gets them the 8vCPU, 32GB of RAM, 512GB of storage, and 70GB of outbound data.
 Not too shabby, especially with today’s overinflated hardware costs.